techwithanirudh/Mail0/.github/CONTRIBUTING.md

 2. **Set Up Development Environment**
    - Install [pnpm](https://pnpm.io)
    - Clone the repository and install dependencies: `pnpm install`
-   - Start the database locally: `pnpm docker:up`
+   - Start the database locally: `pnpm docker:db:up`
    - Copy `.env.example` to `.env` in project root
    - Setup cloudflare with `pnpm run cf-install`, you will need to run this everytime there is a `.env` change
    - Set up your Google OAuth credentials (see [README.md](../README.md))